What is a CV

 - The CV being too cluttered, by trying to fit too much on two pages.

 - Not being formal enough.
 Such as using slang or informal words.

 - Telling lies about qualifications or work history.

 - Hobbies that are not relevant to the job.

-- For example: instead of writing you’re a team player you can say something like “I recently worked with the marketing department to develop and launch our company’s new website.”
+- For example: instead of writing you’re a team player you can say “I recently worked with the marketing department to develop and launch our company’s new website.

-- You don’t need to use the title Curriculum Vitae as the employer will know what it is from the format of the document.
+- You don’t need to use the title Curriculum Vitae as the employer will know what it is, from the format of the document.
 It is much better to use your name as the main title.